lgray52/CapstoneProject/README.md

 Height with arm fully extended: 21.8 cm

 <img src="https://github.com/lgray52/CapstoneProject/blob/main/images/prototype1.jpg" height="300"> <img src="https://github.com/lgray52/CapstoneProject/blob/main/images/prototype2.jpg" height="300"> <img src="https://github.com/lgray52/CapstoneProject/blob/main/images/prototype3.jpg" height="300"> <img src="https://github.com/lgray52/CapstoneProject/blob/main/images/prototype4.jpg" height="300">

+We used a battery as the counterweight and attached it to the arm.
+The projectile was a small ball of paper covered in hot glue.
+One issue with prototyping with popsicle sticks was getting the arms of the frame to be exactly 30 degrees from the vertical.
+Because of this, we had to adjust the base dimensions and therefore they are not directly proportional to the base size we will use for the actual trebuchet.

+Our initial sliphook (a piece of wire) was too long which caused the sling to release too late.
+Our final sliphook was much shorter and was at about a 45 degree angle.
+The key was getting the sling to release before the arm was completely vertical at 0 degrees.

+We also had issues with the sling, because the pouch to hold the projectile was made of paper.
+Because the pouch did not really form around the projectile, it would slip out immediately.
+This problem should be solved with the actual trebuchet because the pouch will be made out of cloth.

+With the final product, our plan is to use stop collars to stop the trebuchet arm from moving horizontally along the axis.
+For the prototype, we put some hot glue on the axle (a q-tip stick) to minimize walking.

 ## Frame